rawitat/gtypist_lessons/programming_quotes.typ

 *:L2_6
 I:[6] Glenn Ehrlich
-S:Programming in Lisp is like playing with the primodial forces of the universe.
+S:Programming in Lisp is like playing with the primordial forces of the universe.
  :It feels like lightning between your fingertips.
 No other language even :feels close.